 … one of us is not a UK citizen?

 If you would otherwise be entitled to marry in the parish you will usually need to apply for a Common Licence.
 Please check with your own consular authorities that your marriage here will be recognised in your own country.
 These are always special cases, and we would ask the Diocesan Registrar for advice on your behalf.

 If either of you has been married before and then divorced from a partner who is still living, then we cannot marry you at St John’s.
 We understand that many people will find this hard and upsetting, and we will gladly meet with you to explain why we believe that Jesus’ teaching makes this necessary.
 Each parish minister makes his or her own policy on this, so you will find parishes differ widely.

-This page is to help you concerning a service for your child at St John’s.
+This page is to help you concerning a service for your child at St John’s Church.
 Congratulations if you have had a recent addition to your family, but don’t worry if the child is older.
 We hope that you and your family will find a warm welcome here.

 The birth of a child is always a special time and many parents, like yourselves, want to mark the occasion with a service in church.
 We want to help you to do this.

-If however, you want to explore the possibility of baptism for your child, we will gladly help you to do this – please have a word with the Vicar after one of the services.
+If however, after the Thanksgiving Service, you want to explore the possibility of baptism for your child, we will gladly help you to do this – please have a word with Simon Gales or contact us.

-To arrange a Thanksgiving Service, please contact the Vicar or call in at the church office on any Tuesday during term time, 7-7.30pm.
-On the date agreed for the service, please arrive 10 minutes early.
+To arrange a Thanksgiving Service, please contact us.
+On the date the agreed for the service, please arrive 10 minutes early.